 Many clients have a sustained and/or complicated substance abuse history in addition to their co-occurring mental disorder.
 Often people suffering from mental illness who lack access to psychiatric treatment, attempt to self-medicate with street drugs or alcohol to lessen the symptoms.

-The ability to provide highly integrated services to people with concurrent mental health and chemical dependency concerns is rare among homeless service providers.
+The ability to provide highly integrated services to people with concurrent mental health and substance-use disorder concerns is rare among homeless service providers.
 At DESC, our network of clinical services allow counselors to work in coordination with mental health case managers in both the emergency shelter and in supportive housing projects so that services meet clients at their current level and offer the support that can lead to significant change.

 Crisis Respite Program